ManageIQ/guides/providers/dev-guide.md

 some [conversion tools](https://html2haml.herokuapp.com/) for that.

 ### Partials
-Some pieces of UI that are used in many places can be extracted into so called partials and reused from multiple contexts.
-Partial is a HAML file whose name starts with the underscore.
-So for instance one can create a file called `_sidebar.haml` and reuse this by calling `render :partial => sidebar`.
+Some pieces of the UI that are used in many places can be extracted into so-called partials and reused from multiple contexts.
+A partial is a HAML file whose name starts with the underscore.
+So for instance, one can create a file called `_sidebar.haml` and reuse this by calling `render :partial => sidebar`.
 Partials can also have a "slots for data" that are passed to the render method or one can call normal ruby methods from it similarly as in the normal HAML files.
 This way we can customize them easily.
-More comprehensive (and 100% better) description is [here](http://guides.rubyonrails.org/layouts_and_rendering.html#partial-layouts).
+A more comprehensive (and 100% better) description is [here](http://guides.rubyonrails.org/layouts_and_rendering.html#partial-layouts).